eProsima/Fast-DDS-monitor/docs/rst/user_manual/explorer_panel.rst

 Info Panel
 ==========
-In this panel it is displayed the specific information of the entity that is currently **selected** (see :ref:`selected_entity`).
+This panel displays the specific information of the entity that is currently **selected** (see :ref:`selected_entity`).
 This information has some fields that are general for all the entity kinds, and some others that depends on the specific entity kind: